Azide: Click chemistry

 The azide functional group is commonly utilized in click chemistry through copper(I)-catalyzed azide-alkyne cycloaddition (CuAAC) reactions, where copper(I) catalyzes the cycloaddition of an organoazide to a terminal alkyne, forming a triazole.

+Photoaffinity labeling and optotargeting

+The azide functional group is decomposed upon illumination and is converted into molecular nitrogen (N_{2}) and a reactive radical (such as nitrene); therefore, it is also used to render organic molecules photoactivable.
+If a bioactive molecule is modified this way, the radical generated from it by light can be used for photoaffinity labeling and optotargeting (based on the phenomenon that the eye, especially the retina, is exposed to more light than other internal organs of the body).

 Other uses

 A very damaging and illegal usage of sodium azide is its diversion by poachers as a substitute of sodium cyanide to poison some animal species by blocking the electron transport chain in the cellular respiration process.

 Safety

 Azides are explosophores and respiratory poisons.
 Sodium azide (NaN3) is nearly as toxic as sodium cyanide (NaCN) (with an oral of 27 mg/kg in rats) and can be absorbed through the skin.
 When sodium azide enters in contact with an acid, it produces volatile hydrazoic acid (HN3), as toxic and volatile as hydrogen cyanide (HCN).
 When accidentally present in the air of a laboratory at low concentration, it can cause irritations such as nasal stuffiness, or suffocation and death at elevated concentrations.
+The toxicology mechanism is in part similar to cyanide, as it causes cytochrome C oxidase inhibition, although azide also causes in vivo nitric oxide generation, leading to hypotension, myocardial and respiratory failure, and metabolic acidosis.

-Heavy metal azides, such as lead azide (Pb(N3)2) are primary high explosives detonable when heated or shaken.
-Heavy-metal azides are formed when solutions of sodium azide or HN3 vapors come into contact with heavy metals (Pb, Hg…) or their salts.
+Heavy metal azides, such as lead azide (Pb(N3)2) are primary high explosives that are detonable when heated or shaken.
+Heavy-metal azides are formed when solutions of sodium azide or HN3 vapors come into contact with heavy metals (such as lead or mercury) or their salts.
 Heavy-metal azides can accumulate under certain circumstances, for example, in metal pipelines and on the metal components of diverse equipment (rotary evaporators, freezedrying equipment, cooling traps, water baths, waste pipes), and thus lead to violent explosions.